 Dating in Bangkok and Portugal: From Salsa to Guacamole

-When friends back in Asia ask me what the dating scene is like in Portugal, I don't know what to say.
+When friends back in Asia ask me what the dating scene is like in Portugal, I don’t know what to say.
 Fine?
 Active?
 Normal?
-It's not that I don't see a difference between dates in Bangkok and dates in Porto--I definitely do.
-It's more that I didn't know how to describe it.
-Then a friend posted … Continue reading Dating in Bangkok and Portugal: From Salsa to Guacamole
+It’s not that I don’t see a difference between dates in Bangkok and dates in Porto–I definitely do.
+It’s more that I didn’t know how to describe it.
+Then a friend posted…

 Traveling to Embrace Loss